Tax Donation Information

 Donation Receipt/Tax Record Form

 Most donations to Goodwill Industries are tax deductible, but you must maintain a record of contributed items for your tax report.
-Before you bring your donation to one of our stores, you can pre fill out a Receipt/Tax Record form, then when you arrive one of our goodwill representatives can sign it.
+Before you bring your donation to one of our stores, you can pre fill out a Receipt/Tax Record form, then when you arrive one of our Goodwill representatives can sign it.

 For more information, read IRS Publication 526 for an explanation on the types of contributions you can deduct, how much you can deduct, what records to keep, and how to report charitable contributions.

-How much is my stuff worth?
+How much are my items worth?

 The U.S. Internal Revenue Service (IRS) requires donors to value their items.
 To help guide you, Goodwill Industries International has compiled a suggested list with price ranges for items commonly sold in Goodwill stores.
 Assume the following items are in good condition, and remember—prices are only